django-crispy-forms/django-crispy-forms/docs/helpers.rst

 A Layout is constructed by layout objects, which can be thought of as form components.
 You assemble your layout using those.
 For the time being, your choices are: `ButtonHolder`, `Button`, `Div`, `Row`, `Column`, `Fieldset`, `HTML`, `Hidden`, `MultiField`, `Reset` and `Submit`.

-All these components are explained in helper API docs.
+All these components are explained later in :ref:`layout objects`.
 What you need to know now about them is that every component renders a different template.
 Let’s write a couple of different layouts for our form, continuing with our form class example (note that the full form is not shown again):

 Let's add a layout to our helper::